Double click to edit

 My God, I just looked him up on Google.
 He's all over the place, still with the same double talk.
 The book contained a blurry photo of what looked like a garbage can lid he claimed to be a flying saucer.

 Bucky and I went to hear him lecture when he visited Detroit.
 He described the cozy life on every planet from Mercury to Pluto.
 When he asked if there were any questions, I was so driven by incredulity that even though I was painfully shy, I stood up and asked one.
 "How there can be life on Mercury, where the very surface is boiling rock, or on Pluto where the atmosphere, if any exists would be frozen?"
 His answer seemed to be pure schoolyard squabble stupidity: "How do you know?" he replied, "Have you been there?"
-I felt ripped off, spending my parent's hard-earned money on this level of "scientific absurdity"!
+I felt ripped off, spending my parent's hard-earned money on this level of "scientific observation"!

 But in later years, I occasionally thought back to his seemingly idiotic answer.
 Could it be that there was wisdom, beyond my comprehension, in his words?